Noobos100/robointern2WTS/README.md

 ## How it works

+Launch robointern2wts in python shell
-In python, call the copyxml function with:
+Call the copyxml function with:
 - the WTS file (single task) as a template for the first argument
 - the RoboIntern configfile (taskarray) as the second argument

+For now, this program translates the task if it is a "execute program" task.
+It copies
+- task name
+- taks command file path
+- task exec time

+Not actually guaranteed to work.